Master All the Facebook Ad Formats

 The power of these companies lies in their ability to build a community online.
 They’re modern in their approach to communicating with customers, placing value on transparency, clarity of purpose, and continual experimentation that makes for a unique social media experience.
 Sophisticated knowledge of their audience and a deep understanding of social media enables them to achieve relatively low PPC costs on the paid social side, while also continuing to nurture audiences using an organic social approach.

-- Embracing strategies that effectively lower CPC costs and boost ROI
+Embracing strategies that effectively lower CPC costs and boost ROI by drawing good insights from reporting

-Modern consumers are making it easier than ever for smaller companies and D2C brands to compete against large, established corporations.
-Shoppers’ desires for transparency, direct contact with companies, authenticity, brands with shared values, and a personal connection can often be better-satisfied by D2C companies than legacy brands.
+Modern consumers are making it easier than ever for smaller brands to compete against large, established corporations.
+Shoppers’ desires for transparency, direct contact with companies, authenticity, brands with shared values, and a personal connection can often be better-satisfied by smaller companies than legacy brands.

 Social media is the ideal channel for communicating with these audiences and giving them a place where they can feel like they are part of a community.
 A sense of belonging, enthusiasm, and loyalty can be established through a thorough organic social strategy and reinforced through paid social campaigns.
 Ultimately, paid social vs. organic social is an unrealistic choice to make.
 The modern marketing approach that genuinely pays off combines these two approaches in a way that makes each one stronger than if they were run independently.